jtsternberg/Google-Analytics-Top-Content-Widget/readme.txt

 == Changelog ==

 = 1.6.3 =
-* Bug fid: "Google Analytics by Yoast" version 5.4.3 changed the name/location of their Google Analytics client class, so need to compensate
+* Bug fix: "Google Analytics by Yoast" version 5.4.3 changed the name/location of their Google Analytics client class, so need to compensate

 = 1.6.2 =
 * Update TGM-Plugin-Activation library.